ethereum/ethereum-org-website/src/content/nft/index.md

 - An in-game item.
 - An essay.
 - A digital collectible like a trading card.
+- A domain name...

+This website is an NFT.

 ## How do NFTs work?

 NFTs have some special properties:

 - each token is unique.
-- they're not interchangeable with another NFT in the same run.
+- they're not interchangeable with another NFT.
+For example 1 ETH is exactly the same as another ETH.
+This isn't the case with NFTs.
 - each token has an owner and this information is easily verifiable.
 - you can't own a % of an NFT token in the same way you can own 0.0001 ETH.
 - they live on Ethereum, so are compatible with every single NFT market on Ethereum.